 I teach a yearly writing mentorship through the International Association of Animal Behavior Consultants, and also run a self-paced short course called Edit Yourself: Writing Skills for Dog Trainers.

 I came to dog training a typical way: I got a dog with problem behaviors.
 This was Summer.
 After a brief but all too long stint with local trainers who mixed aversives and rewards, I found the positive reinforcement training community on the Internet, then locally.
-I got turned on by learning theory and the wonderful realization that force-free training is not only humane and kind, but is science-based and shown to be extremely effective in training all animals.
+I got turned on by behavior science and the wonderful realization that force-free training is not only humane and kind, but is science-based and shown to be extremely effective in training all animals.

 It has become a passionate hobby and I spend the bulk of my free time training, learning about training and dog behavior, and writing about what I have learned.